 If you are in any way unsure of your legal position whether you are the cause, or the victim of an accident as a result of illness, you should either contact your solicitor or your local Citizens Advice Bureau for advice.
 They will be able to advise you on your legal rights and the best way forward with regard to your situation.

-Just give us a call on 0845 6768898 or start your free claim enquiry using our online claim form.
+Just give us a call on 0845 6768898 or start your claim enquiry using our online claim form.